-- 1. Form literal understandings Students construct meaning by interpreting ideas and details pertaining to setting/ atmosphere/context, character/narrator/ speaker (actions, motives, and values), conflict, and events. - 2.
-Infer, apply, and analyze Students use contextual clues to determine the denotative and connotative meaning of words, phrases, and figurative language.
-Students identify and analyze the text creator's choice of form, tone, point of view, organizational structure, style, diction, rhetorical techniques, text features, and conventions. - 3.
-Assess and form generalizations Students draw conclusions and make generalizations by integrating information in order to identify the tone, purpose, theme, main idea, or mood of a passage.
+- Form literal understandings Students construct meaning by interpreting ideas and details pertaining to setting/ atmosphere/context, character/narrator/ speaker (actions, motives, and values), conflict, and events. - Infer, apply, and analyze Students use contextual clues to determine the denotative and connotative meaning of words, phrases, and figurative language.
+Students identify and analyze the text creator's choice of form, tone, point of view, organizational structure, style, diction, rhetorical techniques, text features, and conventions. - Assess and from generalizations Students draw conclusions and make generalizations by integrating information in order to identify the tone, purpose, theme, main idea, or mood of a passage.